 Knowing when it’s avocado harvest time depends on the variety of avocado as well as the region it is being grown in.
 For example, ‘Haas’ avocados are the most commonly cultivated cultivar and they are generally ready for harvest in February, but can go as late as September.
 It greatly varies depending upon the weather, fertilization, and even the bearing pattern of the tree.

 The home gardener generally begins picking avocados when a few of the mature or full grown fruits have dropped.
 This is not a reliable guide for how to tell if an avocado is ripe, however, as the extended flowering of the fruit results in different stages of maturity on the tree at any one time.

 This is not to say that the largest fruit should not be picked first.
 When avocado picking, do pick the largest first as they are usually the most mature and will ripen in one to two weeks at room temperature.

 Commercial Avocado Harvest Time

-Florida avocados ripen between 60-75 degrees Fahrenheit (16-24 degrees Celsius).
+Florida avocados ripen between 60 and 75 degrees F. (16-24 C.).
 When temperatures soar, the fruit will ripen unevenly and develop an “off” flavor.
-Storage temperatures for the West Indian varieties should be about 55 degrees Fahrenheit (12 C.) and 40 degrees F. (4 C.) for other Floridian cultivars.
+Storage temperatures for the West Indian varieties should be about 55 degrees F. (12 C.) and 40 degrees F. (4 C.) for other Floridian cultivars.
 When the fruit is stored at temperatures below these, the skin may darken and the flesh will become discolored.

 How to Tell if an Avocado is Ripe